“World Oceans Day 2018 – Southern Cross University, National Marine Science Centre Event

 Our ocean has been the guardian of life on earth.
 Now it is our turn to be guardians for the ocean.

-“Blue” will be shown on Thursday, 8 June starting at 6:00pm.
-This will be followed by a presentation and Q&A by NMSC scientists of their on-going research into marine debris.
+“Blue” will be shown on Friday, 8 June starting at 6:00pm.
+This will be followed by a presentation and Q&A session by Lucas Handley, movie participant and SCU graduate.

 When: 8 June, 2018